 I know what constant pain and the frustration of not being able to do the things that bring you joy because of it is like.
 I know how pain and despair can quickly take over your life because I’ve been there too.
 There is hope.

-Having experienced results firsthand, I was fascinated by the power of this ancient healing art.
-I read as much as I could about it and, after 10 years in journalism, I decided to pursue a Master’s Degree in Acupuncture and Oriental Medicine in 2007.
+Having experienced results firsthand, the power of this ancient healing art fascinated me.
+I read as much as I could about it and, after 10 years in journalism, I pursued a Master’s Degree in Acupuncture and Oriental Medicine in 2007.

 I’ve dedicated my life to helping others heal their pain and embrace life ever since.
-I feel so blessed to be able to help others through this incredible medicine—all while using the hand I thought would never work again.
+I feel so blessed to help others through this incredible medicine—all while using the hand I thought would never work again.

 I graduated in 2010 with my Master’s Degree in Acupuncture and Oriental Medicine and Bachelor’s of Health Sciences from the Atlantic Institute of Oriental Medicine in Fort Lauderdale, Florida.
 My academic and clinical education included a solid foundation in the theories and practices of Traditional Chinese Medicine, which was well balanced with education in medical acupuncture, health sciences, and the western understanding of the human body.

 In addition to extensive study in Traditional Chinese Medicine, I am trained in Reiki, BodyTalk, and studied with a shaman in Peru to learn how to tap in and assist patients in releasing emotional and spiritual blockages that often accompany serious medical conditions.